Physiotherapy for Back Pain

-The stretches for lower back pain described above can also help to relieve sciatica pain.
-People suffering from sciatica will also likely benefit from hamstring stretches since sciatic pain tends to affect the legs.
+The stretches for lower back pain described above may also help to relieve sciatica pain.
+People suffering from sciatica might also benefit from hamstring stretches, since sciatic pain tends to affect the legs.
 Tight hamstrings can also put pressure on the lower back which can worsen the symptoms of sciatica.
 You can stretch your hamstrings while sitting down.
 While sitting on the edge of a chair, put one leg out in front of you, with your heel on the floor and your toes pointing up.
 You can sit up straight or lean forward, putting your hands on your hips or the opposite leg to lean into the stretch.

 Upper Back Pain